Dividing Business Interests in Monmouth County

 Because you have put so much of yourself into your business, this is not an asset that you will be taking lightly.
 So it is wise for you to consult with experienced Monmouth County divorce attorneys who understand how to apply the law while acting in your best interest.

-For over 30 years, the divorce attorneys at the Law Office of Steven P. Monaghan, LLC have helped business people like you through the equitable distribution of their businesses, enabling them to protect as much of their assets as the law allows.
+For over 60 combined years, the divorce attorneys at the Law Office of Steven P. Monaghan, LLC have helped business people like you through the equitable distribution of their businesses, enabling them to protect as much of their assets as the law allows.

 To find out how we can help you, contact us today and schedule your free initial consultation.